 For questions about the grade appeal process, students, faculty and/or others are encouraged to speak to their instructor, program director or the assistant dean of the school for clarification.

-The program offers five areas of concentration that allow students to specialize in one or more fields of planning, in addition to taking the required core courses.
+The program offers six areas of concentration that allow students to specialize in one or more fields of planning, in addition to taking the required core courses.
 These concentrations are intended to help students develop a program of study that will help them fulfill their individual career goals.

 KDI Scholars Program